 Professor Maria Inacio

-Prof Inacio is an epidemiologist with expertise in population health surveillance systems and utilisation of existing data and informatics to enhance these systems.
-She is the Director of the Registry of Senior Australians (ROSA) at SAHMRI, a NHMRC Emerging Leadership 2 Fellow, and a Deputy Medical Editor for the Medical Journal of Australia.
-Prof Inacio was trained as an epidemiologist at the Dartmouth Centre for Evaluative Clinical Sciences (MS 2002) and University of California, San Diego (PhD 2013).
-Between 2004-2015 Prof Inacio worked at Kaiser Permanente, the US largest integrated healthcare provider, in the development of orthopaedic registries.
+Prof Inacio is an epidemiologist with expertise in population health surveillance, registry science, health and aged care services research.
+She is the Director of the Registry of Senior Australians (ROSA) Research Centre at SAHMRI, Matthew Flinders Professor of Health Services and Epidemiology at Flinders University Caring Futures Institute, and a NHMRC Emerging Leadership 2 Fellow.
+Prof Inacio was trained at the Dartmouth Centre for Evaluative Clinical Sciences (MS 2002) and University of California, San Diego (PhD 2013).
+Between 2004-2015 Prof Inacio worked at Kaiser Permanente, the largest integrated healthcare provider in the US, in the development of registries.

-Since 2017 Prof Inacio has developed the ROSA research program and team.
+Since 2017 Prof Inacio has developed the ROSA Research Centre program and team.
 ROSA is a national platform and SA-based Clinical Quality Registry developed to support the monitoring and evaluation of the quality of ageing and aged care services provided to older Australians.
-ROSA’s research has resulted in significant contributions to the understanding of the individuals in the aged care sector nationally and how quality and safety of care can be efficiently monitored for this sector.
-Prof Inacio and the ROSA team have delivered several reports to the Royal Commission into Aged Care Quality and Safety and already been translated into federal level recommendations regarding quality and safety monitoring for the aged care sector.
+Prof Inacio’s research has resulted in significant contributions to the understanding of the individuals in the aged care sector nationally and how quality and safety of care can be efficiently monitored for this sector.
+Prof Inacio and the ROSA team have delivered several reports to the Royal Commission into Aged Care Quality and Safety and Department of Health and Aged Care that have informed federal level recommendations and new national program design regarding quality and safety monitoring for the aged care sector.

 Portal Icon